MatthewJDavis/matthewjdavis.github.io/_posts/2021-03-17-azure-aduser-by-licence.md

 # Overview

-Today I was looking at the Microsoft Graph PowerShell module to find out if there were licencing overlaps with users.
+Today I was looking at the [Microsoft Graph PowerShell module] to find out if any users had incorrect licences applied ([dynamic groups] are used but the numbers looked a bit off).
 I had covered querying the MS Graph with PowerShell in a [previous post] but thought this would be a good opportunity to give the official module a go now.

 ```powershell
 Install-Module microsoft.graph